Oftentimes getting more inquiries, applicants, and enrolled families comes down to one thing: communication.

 - Text Message

-Below is an example of a communication plan.
-If a family inquired as the first step and on their form they checked a box saying that they are interested in learning more about financial aid and affordability at your school.
+Below is an example of a communication plan for a family who filled out an inquiry form and checked a box indicating they are interested in learning more about financial aid and affordability at your school.

-As you can see, immediately once the inquiry form is submitted the family receives an email with an overview of information about financial aid from your business office.
-Then in seven days, the family receives another email this time from your admissions team where you share testimonials and stories of other families who have enrolled in your school.
-Lastly, after two weeks from when the family submitted their inquiry, you have a reminder to give them a call and to answer any other questions they might have about applying for financial aid or about your school.
+With an automated communication plan set up, as soon as a family submits their inquiry form, they’ll receive an email with an overview of financial aid from your business office.
+Then in seven days, the family will receive another follow-up email — this time from your admissions team.
+At this step, you may share a few testimonials and stories of other families who have enrolled in your school.
+Lastly, two weeks after the family submitted their inquiry, you can set up a reminder to give them a call and answer any other questions they might have about applying for financial aid or about your school.

 How to Get Started

-Start simple.
-Choose your top two or three most important informational and interest-based message and only start off with a couple of touch points per message.
+Choose your top two or three most important informational and interest-based messages to start.
+Then create a few touchpoints per message.
 We recommend starting off with building messages for broad categories, such as athletics vs. a message for soccer and another for tennis, golf, swim, volleyball, etc.

-Once you have these communication plans in place and you are using them, then you can gradually build over time.
+Once you have your initial plan in place, you can gradually build out more tracks in detail over time.

-Lastly, blend informational and interest-based messages. he objective, informational messages don’t have to be boring.
-Include quotes, stories, your mission and make even the financial aid conversation fun.
+Objective, informational messages don’t have to be boring.
+In fact, including quotes, stories, videos, and featuring multiple voices can make every conversation fun.